wadhwahitesh/Cloud-Based-STS/README.md

 ## Information about your submission

-1. Name and email: add your name and email here.
+1. Name and email: Anchal Gupta anchalgupta@umass.edu
-2. Team member name and email: add team member info. say none if this is a solo submission
+2. Team member name and email: Hitesh Wadhwa hwadhwa@umass.edu
-3. Number of late days used for this lab: say zero if none used
+3. Number of late days used for this lab: 3
-4. Number of late days used so far including this lab: say zero if none used.
+4. Number of late days used so far including this lab: 3

 ## Instructions